EL246/regex_search/README.md

 `"a.c" "abc"` should return true.
 `"adc" "abc"` should return false.

-Possible responses codes are `true` or `false`.
+Possible responses are `true` or `false`.

 ## Getting Started

 To start the application, you can compile and run the source code.
+Run with -ea (-enableassertions) flag to enable assertions.

 ## Running the tests